Skip to main content

 Scenic Landscapes

 Expect breathtaking Himalayan vistas on this Nepal Cultural Tour.
 Watch spectacular sunrises from Nagarkot and Sarangkot, travel through terraced hills, lush valleys, and winding rivers, and capture the stunning beauty of Nepal’s landscapes.
-Visit Phewa Lake in Pokhara, admire cascading waterfalls, and explore hidden caves, all while surrounded by majestic mountains that enhance the cultural journey.
+Visit Phewa Lake in Pokhara, admire cascading waterfalls, and explore hidden caves, all while surrounded by majestic mountains that enhance this Nepal Cultural tour.

 Architectural Marvels